dutertetimes/dutertetimes.github.io/news/_posts/2016-12-12-Northern Luzon Command Visit.md

 The President made a visit to the Northern Luzon Command on 11 December 2016 and gave a speech at Camp Servillano Aquino, Bgy.
 San Miguel, Tarlac City, Tarlac.

-The following is the transcript of the speech of the President to the AFP Northern Luzon Command.

 ###### SPEECH OF PRESIDENT RODRIGO ROA DUTERTE

 ###### DURING HIS TALK TO THE TROOPS OF NORTHERN LUZON COMMAND (NOLCOM)